Sanchit-Gupta987/F1_25/Baku/README.md

 # Baku Predictions
-Created the predictions using power rankings of various features :
+Created the predictions using various features :
 - Position changes during the season
 - Position changes historically (current regulations 2022 - 2024) at the current circuit
 - Qualifying position